saplingphp/Sapling/README.md

 Controllers
 -----------
-In Sapling controllers aren't classes but closures that return some content.
-Each controller is associated with an URI pattern.
-When the requested URI matches the URI pattern of a controller, the closure is executed and whatever it returns is sent to the client as a response.
+In Sapling controllers aren't classes but closures associated with an URI pattern.
+When the requested URI matches the URI pattern, the closure is executed and whatever it **returns** is sent to the client as a response.

-Controllers should be registered in the file `bootstrap.php`.
-The code required to register a controller has the following structure :
+Controllers should be registered in the file `bootstrap.php`, like so :

 ```PHP
 <?php